LLNL/fudge/doc/html/_sources/tutorial/checking.rst.txt

-Checking ENDF or GND files
+Checking ENDF or GNDS files
 ==========================

 Let's face it.
 ENDF evaluations often have mistakes and bugs.
 Fortunately `fudge` comes